Independent Living vs. Assisted Living

 Situation #1: Anna

 Anna currently lives by herself in her family home.
 She recently lost her spouse and is feeling lonely on her own.
-She’s also feeling overwhelmed by maintaining the house and doing errands.
+She’s also feeling overwhelmed by maintaining the house and running errands.
 She’d like to enjoy her golden years and make new friends.
 Thankfully, she has some personal savings and owns her home.
-At the time, she has no major health problems and doesn’t need nursing support.
+At this time, she has no major health problems and doesn’t need nursing support.

 Best choice: Independent living.
 Anna will be able to enjoy the rich community of independent living, as well as the convenience of certain amenities like meals and housekeeping.
 She can also afford this housing with her personal funds or by selling her home.
-Right now she doesn’t have any health problems, but depending on the housing she chooses, she may be able to add-on daily support as needed in the future.
+Right now she doesn’t have any health problems, but depending on the housing she chooses, she may be able to add on daily support as needed in the future.

 Situation #2: Richard